March 24, 2026

 I operate on a simple model: I work directly with you.
 No junior staff.
 No billable padding.
 No hand-off after implementation.
 My incentive is your project succeeding, because that's how I keep working in this space.

-I work with CTOs, CDOs, VPs of e-commerce, IT procurement, and product data teams at companies like yours.
-I don’t pitch.
+I work with CIOs, CDOs, VP Digital, and transformation leads.
+I don't pitch.
 I deliver.

-I’m based in Paris and fully remote.
+Based in Paris, fully remote.
 I work with companies across:

 Typical engagement: remote with 1–2 weeks on-site per month during implementation phases.